redpanda-data/connect/website/docs/components/metrics/influxdb.md

 ### `include`

-collecting these metrics may have some performance implications as it acquires a global semaphore and does stoptheworld().
+Optional additional metrics to collect, enabling these metrics may have some performance implications as it acquires a global semaphore and does `stoptheworld()`.

 Type: `object`

 ### `include.runtime`

-how often to poll and collect runtime metrics at the duration set.
+A duration string indicating how often to poll and collect runtime metrics.
+Leave empty to disable this metric

 Type: `string`